Don Larsen, former Yankees pitcher who threw only World Series perfect game, dead at age 90

 "We are devastated to hear of the loss of Don Larsen," the Yogi Berra Museum and Learning Center tweeted late Wednesday.
 "Don was an incredible teammate, friend, and man.
 In our eyes, he was perfect."

-The Yankees won the World Series in seven games while Larsen, who had started Game 2 of the series but had been chased in the second inning, was named MVP of the Fall Classic.
+The Yankees won the 1956 World Series in seven games while Larsen, who had started Game 2 of the series but had been chased in the second inning in an eventual Yankees loss, was named MVP of the Fall Classic.
 He won a second title with New York in 1958.
 The following year, Larsen was traded to the Kansas City Athletics as part of a seven-player deal that netted the Yankees slugger Roger Maris.

 Larsen also pitched for the Chicago White Sox, San Francisco Giants, Houston Colt .45s (now Astros) and Chicago Cubs before retiring following the 1967 season.
 He later worked as a liquor salesman and paper company executive.